 We occasionally have related party transactions with Hindalco.
-During the years ended March 31, 2021, 2020, and 2019, we recorded net sales of less than \$1 million between Novelis and Hindalco related primarily to sales of equipment and other services.
-As of March 31, 2021 and 2020, there were \$2 million and \$1 million of accounts receivable, net - related parties net of accounts payable - related parties related to transactions with Hindalco, respectively.
-During the years ended March 31, 2021 and 2020, Novelis purchased \$2 million and less than \$1 million in raw materials from Hindalco, respectively.
+During fiscal 2022, fiscal 2021, and fiscal 2020, we recorded net sales of less than \$1 million between Novelis and Hindalco, which primarily related to certain services and sales of equipment.
+As of March 31, 2022 and 2021, there were \$1 million and \$2 million of accounts receivable, net - related parties net of accounts payable - related parties related to transactions with Hindalco, respectively.
+During fiscal 2022 and fiscal 2021, Novelis purchased \$2 million in raw materials from Hindalco.